building-block/blocks/packages/xhr-fetch/README.md

 ### Aborting requests

 `xhr-fetch` supports the abortable fetch API.
-However, on the client-side, aborting a fetch requires additional DOM APIs: AbortController, AbortSignal and DOMException.
-You will need to include an additional polyfill to include these APIs.
+This feature requires that you include additional polyfills for AbortController, AbortSignal and [DOMException](../whatwg-domexception).

 ```javascript
 import xhrFetch from '@building-block/xhr-fetch';